Important Things to Do Before Traveling Abroad

 Buy power adapters and extra battery chargers

-There’s nothing like landing in a country and realizing you can’t plug in your phone to charge it.
+There’s nothing like landing in a country and realizing you can’t plug in your phone or other powered device to charge it.
 Consider that different countries have different types of outlet plugs and do your research based on which kind you need.
-It’s not entirely helpful to go by photos alone, which is illustrated by the time I went to South Africa with adapter plugs from India and they were similar, but not close enough to work!
-It’s a good idea to get an adapter that has functions for multiple countries and continents.
-It’s also useful to get a native plug for a country if you’ll be in that single country for a while.

 Another helpful product to have is a battery charger.
-These are pretty popular now and come in all sorts of sizes and weights.
-The larger ones hold longer charges - sometimes up to four phone charges.
+These are pretty popular now and come in all sorts of sizes.
+They can hold various different charges.
 Dan currently uses a 10000mAh charger from Anker.

 Thanks to Dan (we both have our own types of travel hacks!), I now know about the Charles Schwab account that gets your foreign ATM fees reimbursed at the end of each month.
-They suggest saving your ATM receipts to ensure that all have been refunded.
+They suggest saving your ATM receipts to ensure that all transactions have been refunded.

 If you don’t have a home to take care of while you’re away, well, lucky you!
 If you have a room in an apartment or a house, it’s helpful to be in touch with someone trustworthy to make sure your home doesn’t look unattended for too long.
-Other things to consider are asking a friend to get your mail so that your mailbox does not overflow, shoveling snow in winter, raking leaves in fall or simply making sure that nothing unexpected has happened to your belongings.
+Other things to consider are asking a friend to get your mail so that your mailbox does not overflow, shoveling snow in winter, raking leaves in fall or simply making sure that nothing unexpected has happened to your property.